 Applying to be a foster carer usually takes about six months but the timescales do vary depending on the nature of each application.

-Step 1 - Make an enquiry
+Step 1 - Reach out

-Step 3 - Informal checks
+Step 3 - Attend pre-approval training

 The course is usually one evening per week for a six week period, or two/three days during the weekend or weekday, whichever suits you.

-Step 5 - Background checks
+Step 5 - Initial checks

-Step 6 - Assessment
+Step 6 – Family and home assessment visits

 Step 7 - Fostering panel